h-auzian/a-star-pathfinding-visualization-hexagonal-grid/README.md

     npm start

 Then open 127.0.0.1:8080 in your browser.
 If any changes are made in the files, the server will be reloaded automatically.

+### Docker

+If you have Docker and Docker Compose installed, simply run:

+    docker-compose up

+And then open 127.0.0.1:8080 in your browser.
+If any changes are made in the files, the server will be reloaded automatically.